Friday, March 12, 2010

 B: “Edhe një çast nëse ti më mungon / Unë mbyll dy sytë të ndjej pranë” sounds so much more exotic than “...when you’re not here / I close my eyes / ...and I feel you’re there”, even though it says basically the same thing.
 Decent enough lyrics for the kind of song, I suppose.

-A: I should come clean and admit I’ve never thought the remix works as well as the original arrangement.
-Not that there’s anything much wrong with it.
-In some ways I guess it’s more in keeping with the surrealism of the rest of it.
+A: I’ve never thought this remix works as well as the original arrangement.
+There’s not much wrong with it, and in some ways it’s more in keeping with the surrealism of the rest of it, but even so.
 Where it definitely improves on the original is in adding an extra chorus after the key change.

-V: Was her hair really as big as the screengrabs on Diggiloo make it look?
-[Watches] Maybe it was zhuzhed up for the final.
-I didn’t even realise until afterwards that the two guys in black were dwarves; I was probably too distracted by turquoise gimp man*.
-Or Kejsi’s tremendous vocals.
+Distracted as I was by turquoise gimp man, I didn’t realise until afterwards that the two dudes in black were little guys.
+Kejsi’s vocals are tremendous.
 I love the way she screams like the girl she is when she qualifies!

 35 Ukraine